 ☼ Master document formatting codes will apply to subdocuments, except where codes of the same formatting type but with different settings are found in a subdocument

 In WordPerfect, format codes take effect until replaced or discontinued.
 This is known as stream formatting (for more see here).

 Since subdocument codes are "downstream" from the expanded master document, they can replace earlier versions with different settings (such as if they have a different line spacing from the line spacing code in the master).
 Conversely, "upstream" codes can affect material in later subdocuments, as explained below.

-Moreover, format codes can be stored inside styles so be sure to check styles if they are "upstream" from a format problem (including the initial [Open Style: DocumentStyle] style code in documents).
+Moreover, format codes can be stored inside styles (for more information see the Styles and Custom Styles pages) so be sure to check styles if they are "upstream" from a format problem (including the initial [Open Style: DocumentStyle] style code in documents).
 You can double-click on a [Style] code in Reveal Codes to examine the Contents pane.

 Keep this "stream" model in mind when trying to solve format issues in documents.
 Also see the tip by Charles Rossiter below about forcing subdocument formatting to "stick."